Vanlife Stoves: Best Options for Cooking in Your Campervan

 - Keep flammable materials away from the cooking area

-Providing ventilation, keeping the kitchen clean and stocking your van with fire safety materials will help reduce the risk of cooking-related hazards (such as excessive smoke or a gas fire).
+Installing a roof vent fan for ventilation, keeping the kitchen clean, and stocking your van with fire safety materials will help reduce the risk of cooking-related hazards (such as excessive smoke or a gas fire).
 Along with taking these steps, you should select a high-quality, reliable cooking stove.